ADHD vs Nervous System Dysregulation

 Have you noticed an increase in talk about Attention Deficit Hyperactivity Disorder (ADHD) lately?
 You’re not imagining it.
-There’s no doubt that the condition has been placed under the spotlight in recent months.
+There’s no doubt that the condition has been placed under the spotlight in recent years.
 With increased media coverage and celebrity activism taking hold on social media, general awareness around ADHD has never been higher.

-When something’s not going so well for us we naturally seek out answers and solutions, and it’s never been easier to do so from the safety of our smartphones.
-With the rise of search engines, social media and the 24 hour news cycle, searching our symptoms and finding the potential causes for our problematic thoughts, feelings or behaviours takes mere seconds.
+When something’s not going so well for us, we naturally seek out answers and solutions, and it’s never been easier to do so from the safety of our smartphones.
+With the rise of search engines, social media and the 24-hour news cycle, searching our symptoms and finding the potential causes for our problematic thoughts, feelings or behaviours takes mere seconds.
 Discovering through our search that we are displaying some of the common symptoms of ADHD might be a welcome relief for many who have long struggled, with no apparent explanation as to why.

 However, just as an anxiety attack may mimic the symptoms of heart disease, ADHD shares a suite of symptoms that might indicate an alternative mental health concern – nervous system dysregulation.
 Despite the common symptoms, the treatment plan differs greatly between ADHD and nervous system dysregulation – so it’s important to get the diagnosis right before seeking pharmacological interventions.